Financial Aid How-To

 How to Apply for Financial Aid

 To be considered for financial aid you must complete the Free Application for Federal Student Aid (FAFSA).
 On the FAFSA, you should list the University of Hawaiʻi at Hilo (UH Hilo), Federal School Code number 001611, as one of the schools to receive your information.
-You are strongly encouraged to complete the FAFSA online at www.fafsa.gov.
-UH Hilo will receive your data electronically and we will then be able to calculate your financial aid award.
-The priority filing date (submitted to the federal processor) is February 1st.
+Complete the FAFSA online at www.fafsa.gov.
+The priority filing date is February 1st.
 Please be aware that grant funds are limited and expended quickly.
-File your FAFSA on time (by the priority filing date) to ensure full consideration.
+File your FAFSA early to ensure full consideration.

 Applicants Selected for Verification